-Internal joinery and kitchen fittings Repair category: Notes: The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-General wear and tear was noted to kitchen units and finishes.
+2 Notes: The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+Kitchen fittings are showing signs of wear and tear and should be replaced in the near future.